imyrvold/imyrvold.github.io-ivan/Content/hummingbird/firestore-hummingbird.md

 ![google-private-key](/images/vapor/google_private_key.png)

-Hummingbird expects to have the private key base64-encoded, so we will do that with this command:
+Our project expects to have the private key base64-encoded, so we will do that with this command:
 `base64 -i GooglePrivateKey.key -o GooglePrivateKeyBase64.key`

 Make a new .env file, and add a `FIREBASE_PRIVATE_KEY` environment variable with the content of the base64 file we just created.